-This class project called for thorough research and evaluation to redesign an existing package.
-I wanted to demonstrate versatility as a designer by developing a package that was geared for children, playful, and unlike anything I had ever done before.
-The two constraints I had with this project was, I could not redesign the logo, nor change/remove/add any copy.
-With that in mind, I explored how I could improve the original package's accessibility.
+This case study called for thorough research and evaluation to redesign Otter Pops' packaging.
+I aimed to demonstrate versatility as a designer by developing a package that was geared for children, playful, and unlike anything I had ever done before.
+The two constraints I had with this project were, I could not redesign the logo, nor change/remove/add any copy.
+With that in mind, I explored how to improve the original package's accessibility and appeal.

 There were a number of changes I planned to make to the original package (shown above), mostly centered around accessibility.
-Uppercase text, with a bold stroke, immediately lowers the package's accessibility, so I revised the treatment of the typography and opted to use a rounded typeface, Sofia Pro.
+Uppercase text—with a bold stroke—immediately lowers the package's accessibility from a distance.
+I revised the treatment of the typography and opted to use a rounded typeface, Sofia Pro Soft.
 Additionally, the extremely saturated colors, especially blue and red, affect accessibility due to their tendency to "vibrate."
 I adjusted the color palette, and decided to make the logo, otters, and fruit the focal points.

 The Otters are an integral part of Otter Pops' identity and differentiation as a brand.
-I decided to reimagine the six original mascots in a way that felt modern, while still keeping the integrity of each character.
+I decided to reimagine the six original mascots in a way which felt modern, while maintaining the integrity of each character.
 Beyond representing an ice pop flavor, the otter characters have a personality and interest that is unique to them.

 I wrote and designed a 25 page research booklet to accompany my packaging redesign, as well as stickers of the redesigned characters as additional collateral.